Giga-Green Giga-Green

 Before you start

 Before you begin your compliance journey, you need to understand your target goals.
-Does your environment need to support Federal Contracting Information (FCI), Basic Controlled Unclassified information (CUI), Specified CUI?
-ITAR or Export Controlled data?
-Knowing your existing data is key here but also working with your contracting officers to determine what can be included in a contract is advisable.
+Does your environment need to support Federal Contract Information (FCI), Basic Controlled Unclassified Information (CUI), Specified CUI, ITAR, or Export Controlled data?
+Knowing your existing data is key here — but also working with your contracting officers to determine what can be included in a contract is advisable.

 What technologies can you do without?
 What technologies are mission critical?